North Korea says US bomber flights push peninsula to brink of nuclear war

 Tensions on the Korean peninsula have been high for weeks, driven by concerns that the North might conduct its sixth nuclear test in defiance of pressure from the United States and Pyongyang's sole major ally, China.

-Despite that, Trump said he would be "honoured" to meet the North's young leader.
+Trump said on Monday he would be "honoured" to meet the North's young leader.

 "If it would be appropriate for me to meet with him, I would absolutely, I would be honoured to do it," Trump told Bloomberg News in comments that drew criticism in Washington.

-Trump did not say what conditions would need to be met for any such meeting to occur or when it could happen, but the White House said later North Korea would need to meet many conditions before a meeting could be contemplated.
+Trump did not say what conditions would needed for such a meeting to occur or when it could happen.
+The White House said later North Korea would need to meet many conditions before it could be contemplated.

 "Clearly conditions are not there right now," White House spokesman Sean Spicer said.